Heath Braxton: Storylines

 Two years later, Heath follows Bianca to the Bay despite her asking him to give her some space.
 Bianca asks him to leave, but he stays in the Bay.
 Bianca invites him over to talk and it emerges that Heath killed Trevor Gunson (Diarmid Heidenreich).
+Heath punches Zac MacGuire (Charlie Clausen) after he sees Zac and Bianca talking and wrongly believes they are having an affair.
+Heath and Bianca eventually patch things up and Bianca discovers she is pregnant with Heath's baby.
+When Irene Roberts's son Mick Jennings (Kristian Schmidt), a convicted rapist who previously kidnapped Irene, escapes from a psychiatric hospital, Heath offers to go after Mick and dish out his own brand of "River Boy Justice".
+Heath and Bianca then bid farewell to Irene and return to the City.